Aperjump/Aperjump.github.io/_posts/2018-01-13-curiously recurring template pattern.md

 ---

 ## 1. Intro to the series
-Hi, I'm a finance student but with great enthusiam in C++.
+Hi, I'm a finance student but have great enthusiam in C++.
 Currently, I'm reading the source code of `Boost.uBLAS`.
 Starting with `vector_expression.hpp` and `vector.hpp`, I find the authors repeatedly using **CRTP(curiously recurring template pattern)** to define `vector`, `unit_vector` and `zero_vector` class.
 So, I believe it necessary to collect more information on this and make a brief summary.
 This blog series will focuse on different implementation of `Boost.uBLAS` library and potential method to accelerate it.
 Most of the source code comes from the `boost-1.29.0`, the first version of `Boost.uBLAS`, and at the end, I will compare its differences with later version.
 The source code can be found [here](https://github.com/boostorg/ublas/releases?after=boost-1.34.0-beta1).
 ## 2. CRTP